 How long does it take to get certified for scuba diving and what is included in the course?

-The complete course consists of 3-4 dives in a swimming pool and 3-4 dives in the lake Sevan, as well as knowledge development portion which your PADI instructor will provide.
-The whole course lasts minimum 7 days, depending on individual progress.
+The complete course consists of 5-6 dives in the lake Sevan depending on individual progress, as well as knowledge development portion which your PADI instructor will provide.

 The instructor will focus on helping you become a confident and comfortable diver, not on how long it takes.
 You earn your certification based on demonstrating you know what you need to know and can do what you need to do.
 This means that you progress at your own pace – faster or slower depending upon the time you need – to become a competent scuba diver.